 I am currently Professor of Relational Health in the University of Exeter Medical School and lead the Relational Health Group.

-My research is concerned with creating the conditions for health and reducing health inequalities.
-Understanding workplaces, schools and communities as complex systems and developing processes which support sustainable new ways of behaving has led to the development of the Connecting Communities Programme.
-A central tenet of how I conduct research is to involve parents, teachers, young people, residents and service users as partners in the design and delivery of the research.
+My research is concerned with understanding how the conditions for health and reducing health inequalities can be created.
+Understanding workplaces, schools and communities as complex systems and developing processes to support emergent, self-organising partnerships has led to the development of the Connecting Communities Programme, C2.
+C2 is a transformational engagement programme which create the conditions for health and wellbeing in very low income communities.
+A central tenet of how I undertake research is to involve parents, teachers, young people, residents and service users as partners in the design and delivery of the research.

-My research interests are in the nature of causality in non-linear systems and in developing complex system approaches to health and health inequalities.
+My research interests are in the nature of causality in non-linear systems, developing new forms of evidence to support commissioning of self organising groups and in developing complex system approaches to health and health inequalities.

 Key to this work are the processes underpinning the identification of the issues (or problems), which are specific to the neighbourhood/ workplace/community and developing partnerships to address these problems, which can create the conditions for health.

 (PI) Understanding the sustainable processes and impact of engaging young people in a peer-led dance group, the TR14ers £48,750 NIHR Public Health 2018-2019

 (PI) Supporting healthy teen lifestyles: Development of a school-based healthy lifestyles programme to prevent obesity in 11-13 year olds £129,000 All Saints Education Trust.
 Fellowship funding 2017-2020

 (CoI) Wellcome Trust Centre for Cultures and Environments of Health. £4.1 million.
 Wellcome Trust March 2016-2021